Navigation Menu+

 Things are looking Grimm

 Although spy themed, Hanna is really a fairy tale.
-Hanna herself is a successor to any number of fairy tale heroines; Marissa is the wicked witch, Erik the wise old king.
-The movie does lack a dashing prince to save the princess, that line of thinking being rather old fashioned these days.
-Teenage princesses save themselves from the big bad wolves these days.
+Hanna herself is a successor to any number of fairy tale heroines; Marissa is the wicked witch.
+Erik is the wise old king.
+The movie does lack a dashing prince to save the princess, that line of thinking being rather old-fashioned these days.
+Teenage princesses save themselves from the big, bad wolves these days.

 Fairytale imagery abounds.
 Some of the cinematography, particularly the final showdown in the theme park, is of stunning beauty.
-The theme park is a real place, the Spree Park in Berlin, and once upon a time was East Germany’s flagship tourist attraction.
-The park went bankrupt after the Berlin Wall came down and is now abandoned, providing a perfect surreal location for the films dénouement.
+The theme park is an actual place, the Spree Park in Berlin, and once upon a time was East Germany’s flagship tourist attraction.
+The park went bankrupt after the Berlin Wall came down and is now abandoned, providing a perfect surreal scene for the film’s dénouement.

 The Real-o-Meter

 Hanna scores a one out of ten on the Real-o-Meter.
-No sixteen year old girl no matter how genetically enhanced can fight three fully grown men at once, climb sheer cliffs and seemingly become invisible.
+No sixteen-year-old girl [blackout]no matter how genetically enhanced [/blackout] can fight three fully grown men at once, climb sheer cliffs and, seemingly, become invisible.
 One sequence shows Hanna leaping from a vertical shaft onto the underside of a speeding vehicle.
-This is so far beyond the bounds of possibility as to completely break suspension of disbelief.
+This is so far beyond the bounds of possibility as to break suspension of disbelief completely.
 Another where Marissa can’t see Hanna hiding under a bed is similarly unbelievable.

 Another Teenage Spy?

 A teenage assassin trained by an older man?
 Comparisons with Leon are inevitable, and Leon is, in my opinion, the superior film.
-However, the movie also reminded me of Run Lola Run , in that it has a lot of visual chase sequences, all scored with pounding techno music.
+However, the movie also reminded me of Run Lola Run, because it has a lot of visual chase sequences, all scored with pounding techno music.
 The soundtrack, produced by the Chemical Brothers, is prominent throughout the film.

 Loose Ends

-One question in particular is unresolved: the fate of the family that helps Hanna.
-Marissa, who is holding them, has been set up as ruthless and her chief henchman is portrayed a psychopath.
+One question is unresolved: the fate of the family that helps Hanna.
+Marissa, who is holding them, is ruthless, and her chief henchman is a psychopath.
 So, it seems clear that they would have been killed.
-Their deaths presumably were not shown in order to secure the PG-13/12 rating.
+Presumably, we don’t see their deaths in order to secure the PG-13/12 rating.

 The Alternate Ending